Understanding Local Git Commit Tracking

 print(unpushed_commits)

-Additional Insights on Managing Local Git Commits
+Extra Guidance on Handling Local Git Commits

-Frequently Asked Questions About Git Commits
+Commonly Asked Questions Concerning Git Commits

-Key Takeaways from Managing Local Git Commits
+Important Lessons from Taking Care of Local Git Commits